Skip to content

 React

-A toolkit to position and create interactions for floating elements with React.
+A React toolkit to position floating elements and optionally create interactions for them.

 npm install @floating-ui/react